bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 You can add a new node to a cluster without interrupting service on the existing nodes.

-1. Copy the entire Tomcat / WildFly directory to another machine.
+1. Copy the entire Tomcat directory to another machine.
 1. If Hazelcast Node discovery is configured with TCP, update the configuration in database using the [platform setup tool](BonitaBPM_platform_setup.md), as follows:
    1. Run the `setup.sh pull` or `setup.bat pull`.
 This will retrieve the configuration of your platform under `platform_conf/current` folder.
    1. Edit the file `platform_conf/current/platform_engine/bonita-platform-sp-cluster-custom.properties` and add the node to the list of members as follows for example: `bonita.platform.cluster.hazelcast.tcpip.members=ipServer01,ipServer02,ipServer03`